 Naltar

-Located about 34 kilometers (21 miles) from Gilgit, Naltar is one of Pakistan’s most well-known ski destinations.
-It’s home to the National Ski Championship and even hosts international competitions, but don’t mistake it for a polished ski resort.
-The infrastructure is still developing, and while it has better facilities than Rattu, this is not a luxury ski getaway.
-The ski runs here are suited for intermediate to advanced skiers, but beginners can still get by with the help of local instructors.
+Located about 34 km from Gilgit, Naltar is one of Pakistan’s most well-known ski destinations.
+It hosts the National Ski Championship and even international competitions, but don’t mistake it for a polished resort.
+The infrastructure is still developing.
+It’s more built out than Rattu, but far from comfortable.

-They say every child in Naltar knows how to ski, and honestly, after watching a three-year-old effortlessly zoom past me on the slopes, I believe it.
-The locals have been skiing here for generations, and there’s something special about seeing an entire valley where skiing isn’t just a sport—it’s a way of life.
+They say every child in Naltar knows how to ski, and honestly, after watching a three-year-old effortlessly pass me on the slopes, I believe it.
+The locals have been skiing here for generations, and it shows.
+This isn’t something that was introduced recently, it’s just part of life here.

 How to Get to Naltar